saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 `Authorization` represents a single action for user.
 Each `User` can have multiple `Authorization`'s.

 - `id` - a unique ID string
-- `user_id` - id of related user model
+- `user_id` - ID of related user model
 - `expires_at` - a datetime which indicates period of validity of authorization action
 - `title` - title of authorization action
 - `description` - description of authorization action
 - `authorization_code` - generated unique code per each authorization action based on set of input information (datetime, amount, payee, account, etc.)
-- `confirmed` - a boolean value which indicate that Authorization was confirmed or denied
+- `confirmed` - a boolean value which indicates that Authorization was confirmed or denied
 - `created_at` - a datetime
 - `updated_at` - a datetime